 EXAMPLE.
 First Church establishes a scholarship fund for seminary students.
 Robert is a church member who is pursuing a master's degree at a seminary.
-The church votes to award him a scholarship of \$2,500 for 2022.
+The church board votes to award him a scholarship of \$2,500 for 2023.
 So long as Robert uses the scholarship award for tuition or other course-related expenses, he need not report it as income on his federal tax return.
 The better practice would be for the church to stipulate that the scholarship is to be used for tuition or other course-related expenses (for example, fees, books, supplies), or for the church to pay the expenses directly to the educational institution.
 This will ensure that the scholarship does not inadvertently become taxable income because its specific use was not designated, and the recipient used it for nonqualified expenses.
 As long as amounts are paid through a qualified scholarship plan, the church is not required to report the scholarship on Form 1099-MISC or 1099-NEC to the recipient.

-SKEY POINT.
+♥ KEY POINT.
 A church may not establish a scholarship plan that is solely directed at a small group of potential candidates.
 For example, a church cannot set up a scholarship plan for its ministers or the children of its ministers.
-A smaller church may not even set up a plan for solely for its members.
-In order to navigate these essential rules, qualified counsel should be sought in developing any scholarship plan for the church.
+A smaller church may even be limited in establishing a plan solely for its members.
+To navigate these essential rules, qualified counsel should be sought in developing any scholarship plan for the church.